 His road to recovery has been extremely tough, still working through certain side effects of the original stroke, including loss of feeling and reduced strength in his left arm, AF (Atrial Fibrillation), a slight speech impediment (stammer/stutter) and mild memory loss.
 But Lee is not a quitter and has his sights set on many things he wants to return to in his life post-stroke, such as driving, work and art.

 Before his stroke, Lee had always been creative, having an incredible artistic talent since a young age.
 He was able to draw from memory, design things and even get these designs onto canvas prints and t-shirts.
 Unfortunately, this had taken a back seat for the last year as recovery from the stroke was first and foremost.
 However, Lee always kept it in his mind that he wanted to return to his artistic skills.
-Whilst trying to pursue this in the early days after his stroke, things did not seem to work very well at that time, stating ‘I became very annoyed and cried a few times, just not being able to do it’, but he never gave up altogether as he didn’t want to lose his amazing self-taught talent.
+Whilst trying to pursue this in the early days after his stroke, things did not seem to work very well at that time, stating ‘I became very annoyed and would often end up in tears purely out of frustration’, but he never gave up altogether as he didn’t want to lose his amazing self-taught talent.
 Recently Lee has picked up pencil and paper and everything just came flooding back, to create some incredible art.
 This just shows that post-stroke you may forget how to do some things you were able to before, but it is not the end of the world, do not give up, your brain just needs time to retrain, it may take time, but let Lee’s story be an example to you that you can get your talents back.